PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image43.png" width=100% />

-The first time you authenticate with Azure AD, you'll be prompted with the following dialog asking you to accept the delegated permissions requested by the application for the Microsoft Graph API.
+The first time you authenticate with Azure AD, you'll be prompted with the **Permissions requested** dialog asking you to accept the delegated permissions requested by the application for the Microsoft Graph API.
 Click the **Accept** button to grant these permissions and continue.